Digital 3D: Video games

-In June 1986, Sega released the Sega Master System, part of the third generation of gaming consoles.
+In June 1986, Sega released the Master System, part of the third generation of gaming consoles.
 The system had a card slot that provided power to a single pair of LCD shutter glasses, allowing certain games to be viewed in 3D; however, only 8 3D-compatible games were ever released, and when the system was redesigned in 1990 in order to cut down on manufacturing costs, it lost the ability to support 3D.
 It was the first known electronic device released in North America to use LCD shutter glasses.

 In July 1995, Nintendo released the Virtual Boy, built around a 3D viewer held closely to users' eyes, acting like a pair of goggles.
 Both left and right eye images were red, and put strain on players' eyes; the system was a failure and was discontinued the following year.
-In December 2008, several third party developers for the PlayStation 3 announced they would work toward bringing Stereoscopic 3D gaming to major gaming consoles using their own technology.
+In December 2008, several third-party developers for the PlayStation 3 announced they would work toward bringing Stereoscopic 3D gaming to major gaming consoles using their own technology.
 In the coming months, both the Xbox 360 and the PlayStation 3 will be capable of 3D imaging via 3D TV and system/hardware updates.
-On June 15, 2010 at the E3 Expo, Nintendo unveiled the Nintendo 3DS, the successor to the Nintendo DS series of handheld consoles.
+On June 15, 2010, at the E3 Expo, Nintendo unveiled the Nintendo 3DS, the successor to the Nintendo DS series of handheld consoles.
 It is the first gaming console to allow 3D viewing without the need for 3D glasses or an equivalent.